-In 2016 he became the Chief Scientist at The Nature Conservancy, a global conservation organisation with more than one million members around the world, that has protected more than 119 million acres of land and thousands of kilometres of rivers worldwide.
+In 2016 he became the Chief Scientist at The Nature Conservancy, a global conservation organisation with 400 scientists and 4000 staff, that has protected more than 40 million hectares of land and thousands of kilometres of rivers worldwide.

 His combination of expertise in mathematics and ecology has enabled Professor Possingham to undertake conservation initiatives that integrate spatial planning and economic factors.

 This is demonstrated through his co-development of the Marxan software for conservation planning, which has been described as “the most significant contribution to conservation biology to emerge from Australia's research community.”

 He has co-authored more than 650 peer-reviewed papers, with more than 30 in the world’s top two scientific journals Science and Nature.